stucchio/Homepage/content/assorted_links_dec_21_2015.md

 [Why the US Government must lose Cryptowars 2.0](http://m.csmonitor.com/World/Passcode/2015/0723/Opinion-Why-the-US-government-must-lose-cryptowars-2.0)

+[The Problem of Induction](http://plato.stanford.edu/entries/induction-problem/) - an important problem in the philosophy of science, namely on how we justify inductive reasoning.
+See also [Scott Alexander](http://slatestarcodex.com/2014/09/03/the-guardian-vs-induction/) on the topic.

 ## Computer science and Statistics

 [Probabilistic Integration](http://andrewgelman.com/wp-content/uploads/2015/12/1512.00933.pdf) - a really nice paper describing a new way of doing numerical integration.
 In fact, the whole site [www.probabilistic-numerics.org](www.probabilistic-numerics.org) is very interesting.